Discover 6 known causes of work-related stress and what to do about it

 Health and safety at work is generally considered a joint responsibility between employer and employee.
 Both you and your employer want and need you fit for work.
 Therefore, it is in both parties' interests that you speak up if you’re finding things at work challenging.

-Together, we look at each of the six potential stressors to unpack what’s going on.
+This is exactly what I do with those who come to me for help with managing stress, preventing or recovering from burnout.
+Along with looking at coping strategies, we look at each of the six potential stressors to unpack what’s going on.
 Once we've identified all the issues, we consider what might help.

 Nothing changes if nothing changes